-If the action deals with discrimination or racial harassment, the student should follow the discrimination/racial harassment procedure, and should contact the Title IX Director or Student Affairs Designee.
+If the action deals with discrimination or racial harassment, the student should follow the discrimination/racial harassment procedure, and should contact the Title IX Coordinator or Student Affairs Designee.

 If the action deals with sexual harassment, sexual assault, sexual misconduct, relationship (dating) violence and stalking, the student should follow the Policy and Reporting Procedures for Allegations of Sexual Harassment, Sexual Assault, Sexual Misconduct, Relationship (Dating) Violence and Stalking.

-The student should contact the Title IX Director or the Deputy Coordinator of Student Affairs.
+The student should contact the Title IX Coordinator or Student Affairs Designee.

-If the decision or action being appealed pertains to the residence halls or student conduct, the student should follow the Student Affairs Appeal Procedure.
+If the decision or action being appealed pertains to student conduct, the student should follow the Student Affairs Appeal Procedure.

 If a student decision or action being reviewed pertains to matters regarding withdrawal/refund policies and financial services issues, the student should follow the Administrative Review Procedure.
-Questions about the procedures should be directed to the Academic Affairs office, whose decision will be final.